Ascended Master Maha Chohan through Kim Michaels.

 A co-creative Spirit can envision, imagine, a new matrix.
 But of course, there are limitations to what a co-creative Spirit can envision, and the limitations are set by the matrix that defines the co-creative Spirit.
 So you see, there are two phases in the evolution, the growth, of a co-creative Spirit.
 The first phase is that you are focused on creating forms, and the second phase is that you realize, that in order to create forms that are completely new, you need to recreate yourself.

-NOTE: The rest of this dictation is available in the book: Flowing with the River of Life.
+NOTE: The rest of this dictation is available in the book: Freedom from Internal Spirits.

 Copyright © 2012 Kim Michaels